 - more interaction with frontline staff.

 Some respondents made comments relating to increased independence of the Commission, a change of functions, and a lived experience Commissioner.
 These require legislative change and will be brought to Government’s attention as part of the review of our legislation.

 2015 Stakeholder survey

 In 2015, the Commission completed its second full year of operation.
 This allowed us to build on the achievements of our foundation year, expand our focus and make progress in a number of key areas.
-Our 2015 Stakeholder survey results reflected on the release of the first state-wide strategic plan, the 2014-2019 Strategic plan.
+Our 2015 Stakeholder survey results reflected the release of the 2014-2019 Strategic plan.
 Read also Tracking our progress: 2015 Stakeholder survey results summary.

 2014 Stakeholder survey